goreleaser/nfpm/www/docs/sponsors.md

 title: Sponsoring the Project
 ---

-Does you or your company use NFPM?
+Does you or your company use nFPM?
 You can help keep the project bug-free and feature rich by sponsoring the project and the maintainers.

 ## GitHub Sponsors